Functions

 Example

-The following example creates a stack that sends the user an image with a caption saying "hello there!".
+The following example creates a journey that sends the user an image with a caption saying "hello there!".

 card MyCard do